seblucas/www-blog/content/en/tips/windows-copy-while-preserving-permissions.md

-/*
+---
-Title: HOW TO: Copy a Folder to Another Folder and Retain its Permissions
+title: "HOW TO: Copy a Folder to Another Folder and Retain its Permissions"
-Description:
-Author: Sébastien Lucas
-Date: 2013/06/10
-Robots: noindex,nofollow
-Language: en
-Tags: windows
-*/
+date: 2013-06-10
+tags: [windows]
+slug: windows-copy-while-preserving-permissions
+aliases: [/en/tips/windows-copy-while-preserving-permissions]
+---
 # HOW TO: Copy a Folder to Another Folder and Retain its Permissions

 ```